Leth13/QS_Sinsystem_S.meliloti/README.md

 The SSA_QS.m contains the [gillespie style simulation](https://en.wikipedia.org/wiki/Gillespie_algorithm) for all tot reaction of the Sin QS system.

-It needs
-  blah blah
-and spouts
-  blah blah
+It needs all 15 reactions rates and the starting number of all metabolite/genes.
+The internal variable V accounts for the statistical effect of the volume of reaction on one order or superior reactions.

+  function [SINIplot, SINRplot, EXPRstarplot, EXPRplot, timeplot, meantime] = SSA_QS(y, parameters, numberofcells, numberofreactions)

 Mutants can be simulated by changing the values of reactions rates.

 ## Confronting simulations

-See examples

-## Frequency of expression
+## Frequency of SinI expression

 We used the [peakfinder](https://www.mathworks.com/matlabcentral/fileexchange/25500-peakfinder-x0-sel-thresh-extrema-includeendpoints-interpolate) function to calculate the frequency of pulses of expression of SinI.